DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 *Topology visualisation* - Interchangeable with topology tree.
 *Topology widget* - Qt widget with a topology tree and possibly task padding, shown in the wrapper topology widget.
-*Trace graph* - Qt widget housing GL widget, wrapper topology widget and controls for the GL widget.
+*Trace graph* - Qt widget housing GL widget, wrapper topology widget and controls for the GL widget, class KsTraceGraph.
 *View/view type* - Enumerated option of how to display topology of a stream.
 Default view is what KernelShark used before this modification (and can be achieved still).
 *Wrapper topology widget* - Shown to the left of KernelShark's GL widget (with the classic KernelShark